Featured Program Profile

 With the leadership of an interdisciplinary team of UBC faculty and off-campus collaborators, the program provides graduate students and postdoctoral fellows with the opportunity to reach beyond their fields of technical expertise and develop professional experience in areas including marine law and governance, community engagement, science communication, entrepreneurship, and environmental impact assessment.
 Fellows in the program complete their degrees in their home departments and institutes and engage in additional Ocean Leaders activities including a Grand Challenges in Ocean Leadership course, professional development workshops and internships with off-campus collaborators from industry, government, non-governmental organizations, and boundary organizations.

-Directory of Institutions
+Directory of Institutions and Programs